wardi/jsonsquared/README.md

   parsing.
 Left and right quotes will not be replaced within the string body.

-* Straight quotes (`"`) within the string body *do not* need to be escaped with a backslash.
+* Straight double-quotes (`"`) within the string body *do not* need to be escaped with a backslash.
 This means means that backslash (`\`) is the only character that needs escaping when converting a [normal string](#normal-strings) to a JSON string.

-  Straight quotes in the string body *not* preceded by a backslash will be escaped automatically before parsing.
+  Straight double-quotes in the string body that are not already escaped by a backslash will be escaped automatically before parsing.

-* Real newlines characters may be included in the string body.
+* Real newline characters may be included in the string body.

   Carriage return values will be removed, then newlines preceded by a backslash will be removed.
 Remaining newlines will be